ameena-a/weather-app/README.md

 }

 Test:
-one black box test is been written.
+one component box test is been written.
-We can use wiremock to have component tests to test Web Client.
+We can use wiremock to have component tests for Web Clients.